Disclaimer: Bikexchange is reader-supported. We may earn an affiliate commission when you buy through the links on our site.

 installing pedals

 Clean the threads thoroughly and add a small amount of grease or anti-seize.
-Then install the pedals by turning the left pedal counter-clockwise and the right pedal clockwise.
+Then install the pedals by turning the left pedal in the anti-clockwise direction and the right pedal clockwise.

 Once the pedals are off, it’s time to thoroughly clean the inner thread of the cranks with your rag.
 Additionally, if you’re reinstalling old pedals, ensure the pedal thread is also completely clean.
 Any dirt on the threads can compromise the connection, causing it to loosen or seize over time.